Battle of Nineveh (627): Battle

 On 12 December, Rhahzadh deployed his forces into three masses and attacked.
 Heraclius feigned retreat to lead the Persians to the plains before reversing his troops to the surprise of the Persians.
 After eight hours of fighting, the Persians suddenly retreated to nearby foothills.
 6,000 Persians fell.
+(Note: Ostrogorsky states "The Persian army was practically wiped out...")

 Nikephoros' Brief History tells that Rhahzadh challenged Heraclius to single combat.
 Heraclius accepted and killed Rhahzadh in a single thrust; two other challengers fought and also lost.
 The account of another Byzantine historian, Theophanes the Confessor, supports this.
 However, doubt has been cast on whether or not this actually occurred.
 In any case, Rhahzadh died at some point during the battle.

 The 3,000 Persian reinforcements arrived too late for the battle.